erikvlcak/email-template/README.md

 - In ngrok console, type **ngrok http 80** since it is the apache port, and press enter - a new url will be generated pointing to our localhost 80.
 Click on this url and make sure it runs the email application.
 This url will be used in next step.
 - Log into Mailgun (I will provide login data) to do a setup for receiving messages: Expression type must be set to **Match recipient** and recipient set to **test@sandboxa0ac285d67634ae6aa635e7b76c21c6b.mailgun.org** and forwarding must be set to **ngrok url** (copy it from ngrok console) + route **/emails/receive** (i.e. https://d5f1-2a02-8308-84-6100-bd99-da35-c8f0-7d2a.ngrok-free.app/emails/receive)
 - Each time you run **ngrok http 80** in ngrok console, new url is generated - dont forget to update it in https://app.mailgun.com/mg/receiving/routes (see previous step)
-- csrf validation of incoming message (directed to post route emails/receive) must be disabled in bootstrap/app.php for this route (emails/receive), otherwise you get 419 (is already done in this template)
+- csrf validation of incoming message (directed to post route emails/receive) must be disabled in bootstrap/app.php for this route, otherwise you get 419 (is already done in this template)

 - TODO: unify route names